qm9941/ObjectDetection/README.md

 ## Conclusion
 This first project of the Self Driving Car Engineer Nanodegree program has been a interesting and also challenging one.
-It's clear, that just the surface of the matter could be sratched.
+It's clear, that just the surface of the matter could be scratched.
 The project will serve as a starting point for further exploration in the field of object detection, especially for building intuition about interpreting the metrics and improving the models from there.